 The Bottom Line

 You might be surprised to hear my take on San Sebastian vs Bilbao—I sure would’ve been, had it read it before my own trip.
 To hear it from virtually everyone I knew who’d visited Spain’s Basque Country, San Sebastian is the place to be.
 I was disappointed, to be sure, when factors beyond my control dictated that I’d need to base myself in Bilbao instead.
 After having spent time in both cities, however, I actually feel thankful to have been placed in this situation: Bilbao is a much more compelling city than San Sebastian, even if the latter certainly has its charms.
-Leave nothing to chance on your next trip to Spain when you hire me as your Travel Coach.
+Leave nothing to chance on your next trip to Spain when you hire me as your Travel Coach, regardless of where you currently fall on the Bilbao vs. San Sebastian debate.